-Whether you're purchasing a new or used car, inspect it visually and mechanically.
-Make sure it has all the features advertised.
+Whether you are purchasing a new or used car, inspect it visually and mechanically.
+Make sure it has all the features advertised and that all of the features function properly.
 Test drive the vehicle on city streets and highways.
 Try to experience different road conditions before signing the sales contract.
-Hiring a well-respected local certified mechanic to inspect the car is a smart investment, especially since you're taking it out of state.
+Hiring a well-respected certified local mechanic to inspect the car is a smart investment, especially if you are planning on taking the vehicle out of state.
 If you live in Los Angeles, California, and you buy a car in Portland, Oregon, returning it for problems you discover later will be more difficult and costly than if you purchase it from a local dealer.

-After you review the mechanic's inspection report and you want the car, discuss any problems in the report with the dealer.
-Negotiate for repairs and concessions, such as a lower sales price or a free extended warranty.
-Don't buy the car if you're not satisfied.
+After you review the mechanic's inspection report and you still have interest in the vehicle, discuss any problems in the report with the dealer.
+Negotiate for repairs and concessions, such as a lower sales pricing or a free extended warranty.
+If any part of the mechanic's inspection report worries you, do not fear walking away from the car dealer and waiting for another opportunity to present itself.
+Do not buy the car if you are not satisfied.

-When you can't find the new, used, or classic car you're looking for locally, buying a car out of state from a dealer might get you the perfect car.
+When you can not find the new, used, or classic car you're looking for locally, buying a car out- of-state from a dealer might get you the perfect car.
 Do your research, ask questions, and then venture across state lines with confidence to make your best deal.